Progesterone Levels: What’s Normal for Women? (+ Chart)

 In addition to at-home urine testing, there are also at-home blood test kits.
 This type of serum progesterone test requires you to take a blood sample with a finger prick, collect that blood in a test tube, and send it off to be tested in a lab.
 However, with this type of test, you will only receive a yes or no confirmation that your progesterone levels are elevated enough for ovulation.

 Another way to test for progesterone is by having a blood test at your doctor’s office.
 Unlike a urine test, this test will not measure PdG, but will instead measure progesterone in your blood.
 This type of test is often referred to as a “serum progesterone test”, and your results will show your exact progesterone level as a number measured in ng/mL.

-If you have never tested for progesterone before, getting a blood test is a great way to familiarize yourself with your hormones and ask your doctor any questions.
-However, if you need to test for progesterone on a regular basis, it may be inconvenient and expensive to test at your doctor’s office regularly.
+If you have never tested for PdG before, getting a blood test is a great way to familiarize yourself with your hormones and ask your doctor any questions.
+However, if you need to test for PdG on a regular basis, it may be inconvenient and expensive to test at your doctor’s office regularly.
 In this situation, at-home testing solutions like Mira can become a more convenient and cost-effective alternative.